froger-me/wp-packages-update-server/README.md

 Name                                     | Description
 ---------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Private API Keys (Package API)           | Multiple values ; creating a key required a "Package Key ID" used to identify the package key.<br>Used to sign requests to obtain tokens for package administration operations (browse, read, edit, add, delete) and obtaining signed URLs of package.<br>The Package Key ID must contain only numbers, letters, `-` and `_`.<br>**WARNING: Keep these keys secret, do not share any of them with customers!**
-IP Whitelist (Package API)               | Multiple values<br>List of IP addresses and/or CIDRs of remote sites authorized to use the Package Private API (one IP address or CIDR per line).<br>Leave blank to accept any IP address (not recommended).
+IP Whitelist (Package API)               | Multiple values.<br>List of IP addresses and/or CIDRs of remote sites authorized to use the Package Private API (one IP address or CIDR per line).<br>Leave blank to accept any IP address (not recommended).
 Private API Keys (License API)	         | Multiple values ; creating a key required a "License Key ID" used to identify the package key.<br>Used to sign requests to obtain tokens for license administration operations (browse, read, edit, add, delete).<br>The License Key ID must contain only numbers, letters, `-` and `_`.<br>**WARNING: Keep these keys secret, do not share any of them with customers!**
-IP Whitelist (License API)               | Multiple values<br>List of IP addresses and/or CIDRs of remote sites authorized to use the License Private API (one IP address or CIDR per line).<br>Leave blank to accept any IP address (not recommended).
+IP Whitelist (License API)               | Multiple values.<br>List of IP addresses and/or CIDRs of remote sites authorized to use the License Private API (one IP address or CIDR per line).<br>Leave blank to accept any IP address (not recommended).
 Webhook                                  | Multiple values ; creating a Webhook requires a "Payload URL", a `secret-key`, and a list of events.<br>Webhooks are event notifications sent to arbitrary URLs at next cronjob (1 min. latest after the event occured, depending on the server configuration) with a payload of data for third party services integration.<br>To allow the recipients to authenticate the notifications, the payload is signed with a `secret-key` secret key using `sha1` algorithm and `sha256` algorithm ; the resulting hashes are made available in the `X-WPPUS-Signature` and `X-WPPUS-Signature-256` headers respectively.<br>**The `secret-key` must be at least 16 characters long, ideally a random string.**<br>The payload is sent in JSON format via a `POST` request.<br>**WARNING: Only add URLs you trust!**

 ## Performances

-Performances can be evaluated using the script `tests.php` located at the plugin's root.
+Performance can be evaluated using the script `tests.php` located at the plugin's root.
 It is included only if the WordPress constants `WP_DEBUG` and `SAVEQUERIES` are truthy.
 Developers can edit the script freely by uncommenting relevant parts to  activate the desired tests.

 The performance insights below have been gathered on a cheap shared hosting server (less than $10 per month) with 256 MB of RAM, without any function hooked to WP Packages Update Server actions or filters, no Webhook, and with the MU Plugin endpoint optimizer active.
 Your Mileage May Vary depending on your server configuration and various optimisations you may add to your WordPress installation.